John Hughes: Career

-1982–1986: Breakthrough and teen films

-Hughes' first credited screenplay, National Lampoon's Class Reunion, was written while he was still on staff at the magazine.
-The resulting film became the second disastrous attempt by the flagship to duplicate the runaway success of National Lampoon's Animal House.
-Hughes' next screenplay for the imprint, however, National Lampoon's Vacation, would become a major hit in 1983.
-This, along with the success of another Hughes script that same year, Mr. Mom, earned him a three-film deal with Universal Pictures.
+Hughes's first credited screenplay, National Lampoon's Class Reunion, was written while he was still on staff at the magazine.
+The resulting film became the second disastrous attempt by the magazine to duplicate the runaway success of National Lampoon's Animal House.
+However, his next screenplay for them was National Lampoon's Vacation (1983), which became a major success.
+This, along with the popularity of his script for Mr. Mom that same year, earned him a three-film deal with Universal Pictures.

-Hughes' directorial debut, Sixteen Candles (1984), won almost unanimous praise when it was released in 1984, due in no small part to its more honest depiction of navigating adolescence and the social dynamics of high school life in stark contrast to the Porky's-inspired comedies made at the time.
-It was the first in a string of efforts about teenage life set in or around high school, including The Breakfast Club (1985), Weird Science (1985), and Ferris Bueller's Day Off (1986), all of which he wrote and directed, and Pretty in Pink (1986) and Some Kind of Wonderful (1987), which he wrote and produced.
+Hughes's directorial debut, Sixteen Candles (1984), won almost unanimous praise; this was due partly to its more honest depiction of navigating adolescence and the social dynamics of high school life, in stark contrast to the Porky's-inspired comedies made of the time.
+It was his first in a string of popular films about teenage life set in or around high school, including The Breakfast Club (1985), Weird Science (1985), and Ferris Bueller's Day Off (1986), all of which he wrote and directed, and Pretty in Pink (1986) and Some Kind of Wonderful (1987), which he wrote and produced.

-1987–2008: Beyond teen movies

-To avoid being pigeonholed as a maker of only teen movies, Hughes branched out in 1987 by writing, directing, and producing the hit comedy Planes, Trains and Automobiles starring Steve Martin and John Candy.
-His later output was not so well received critically, with films like Dutch (1991), written and produced by Hughes, performing poorly at the box office.
-Films like Uncle Buck and National Lampoon's Christmas Vacation, however, proved popular.
-His final film as a director was 1991's Curly Sue.
-By that time, in 1991, his John Hughes Entertainment production company had signed various deals with 20th Century Fox and Warner Bros.
+To avoid being pigeonholed as a maker of only teen movies, Hughes branched out by writing, directing, and producing the hit comedy Planes, Trains and Automobiles (1987) starring Steve Martin and John Candy.
+His later output was not so well received critically, with films like Dutch (1991) performing poorly at the box office.
+Films like Uncle Buck and National Lampoon's Christmas Vacation, however, proved massively popular.
+His final film as a director was Curly Sue (1991).
+By that time, his production company John Hughes Entertainment had signed various deals with 20th Century Fox and Warner Bros.

-Actor John Candy created many memorable roles in films written, directed or produced by Hughes, including National Lampoon's Vacation (1983), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Home Alone (1990), Career Opportunities and Only the Lonely (both 1991).
-Over the years, Hughes and Candy developed a close friendship.
-Hughes was greatly shaken by Candy's sudden death from a heart attack in 1994.
-"He talked a lot about how much he loved Candy—if Candy had lived longer, I think John would have made more films as a director", says Vince Vaughn, a friend of Hughes.
+Candy had many memorable roles in films written, directed, and/or produced by Hughes, including National Lampoon's Vacation (1983), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Home Alone (1990), Career Opportunities (1991), and Only the Lonely (1991).
+Over the years, the two developed a close friendship.
+Hughes was greatly shaken by Candy's sudden death from a heart attack in 1994, with Hughes's friend Vince Vaughn later saying that he believed "if Candy had lived longer [then] John would have made more films as a director".